image

 • Project name and date

-• Description of the situation
+• Description of the situation or issue

 • Impact on the project

-• Recommendations for future projects.
+• Recommendations for future reference.

 Templates and checklists